Kota

 Website: https://www.gov.ie/en/service/d148b9-invalidity-pension/

-This payment differs from Disablement Benefit, which is paid under the Occupational Injuries Benefit.
-You’d have to be injured at work to qualify for that.
+This payment differs from the Disablement Benefit, which is provided under the Occupational Injuries Benefit scheme and is only available to employees injured at work.

-You’re considerably restricted from working in conditions that would otherwise suit someone of your age, qualifications, or experience.
+• They’re considerably restricted from working in conditions that would otherwise suit someone of their age, qualifications, or experience.

-You pass a means test, which looks at any income you and your spouse or civil partner receive.
+• They pass a means test, which looks at any income they and their spouse or civil partner receive.

-You can start full-time work while receiving disability payment, provided you inform the Department of Social Protection and submit proof of your earnings.
+Your employees can start full-time work while receiving disability payment, provided they inform the Department of Social Protection and submit proof of their earnings.

 Disability Allowance Section